Mothershead History, Family Crest & Coats of Arms

 - Origins Available:

 The name Mothershead came to England with the ancestors of the Mothershead family in the Norman Conquest of 1066.
 The Mothershead family lived in Cheshire at Mottram St. Andrew, a small village and parish that dates back to the Domesday Book where it was listed as Motre, but later listed as Motromandreus in 1351.
 The place name possibly meant "speaker's place" or "place where meetings are held" from the Old English motere + rum.
 More recently, it is home to Mottram Hall, a house built around 1750.
 Mottram in Longdendale is a village in Greater Manchester.
 It is one of the eight ancient parishes of the Macclesfield Hundred of Cheshire and dates back at least 1242.

 Early Origins of the Mothershead family

-Another 153 words (11 lines of text) covering the years 1715, 1688 and 1771 are included under the topic Early Mothershead History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mothershead research.
+Another 77 words (6 lines of text) covering the years 1715, 1688 and 1771 are included under the topic Early Mothershead History in all our PDF Extended History products and printed products wherever possible.

 Mothershead Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Mothershead are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Mothershead include Mottram, Mottrame, Motram, Motramm, Motteram, Mottvane, Mottershead, Mottishead, Mottishitt and many more.

 Early Notables of the Mothershead family (pre 1700)